 Classrooms can connect with a Yellowstone National Park ranger to learn more about geology (geysers, hot springs, volcanoes), ecology (wildlife, predator/prey, fire, habitats, adaptations), or cultural history, and the National Park Service mission of preservation.
 Your class can learn about careers by interviewing a park ranger or solve a geography challenge to determine where the park ranger works by participating in a “Mystery” meeting.
 We work with teachers to offer a 20-40 minute live program that meets your needs.

-If you have a group of ten or more youth and want to participate, you will need a computer, tablet, or device with webcam, internet access, and a free account with Skype, Google Hangout, or FaceTime.
+If you have a group of ten or more youth and want to participate, you will need a computer, tablet, or device with webcam, internet connection, and access to a video conference platform.

 To schedule a Yellowstone distance learning program, contact us with information about your group and a proposed date and time (converted to MOUNTAIN Time).
 MOUNTAIN Time is two hours behind Eastern, one hour behind Central, and one hour ahead of Pacific.